NiharikaShekar/LLM_ConversationalAgent/README.md

 3. **Run the Application**

-   Start the LLM server by running LLMServer.scala file.
+   Start the LLM server by running LLMServerMain.scala file.

 4. **Invoke the First API to Generate Text from Amazon Bedrock**